Beauchamp-West/561_2024S_HW/README.md

 - Homework 1: Implementation of BFS, UCS, and A* for a path planning problem. (points: 100/100)
 - Homework 2: Duo-Othello (A variation of the classic Othello game) solver, with the implementation of alpha-beta pruning. (points: 85/100)
-- Homework 3: Multi-layer Perceptron (MLP) Implementation. (points: 100/100)
+- Homework 3: Multi-layer Perceptron (MLP) implementation for a classification problem. (points: 100/100)